-Cranberry apple crostata is so easy, so unexpectedly lovely it may just displace the more familiar dessert offering at your Thanksgiving table.
+Cranberry apple crostata is so easy to make and so unexpectedly lovely to experience it may end up displacing the more familiar dessert offerings at your Thanksgiving table.

 Cranberry Apple Crostata Recipe